 - VA Mortgage (must be military): 30 yr fixed rate – 3.25%

-Assuming you’re not in the military, this decision should be based upon how long you’ll own the home and how much you plan to pay on the mortgage.
-Let’s break it down by time horizon:
+Assuming you’re not in the military and can’t get a VA Mortgage, you should base this decision on how long you’ll own the home and how much you plan to pay on the mortgage.
+Let’s go over the best options based on these factors:

-- 7+ Years (and average income and savings) – The Physician Mortgage Loan 30-year.
-This should be revisited when you have 20% equity, you drop below the jumbo limits, or if rates in general drop.
-Often you can refinance into a new non-physician loan that’s much more competitive once you fit the profile.
+- 7+ Years (and average income and savings) – In this case, the Physician Mortgage Loan with 30-year fixed rate is the better choice.
+But this should be revisited when you have 20% equity, you drop below the jumbo limits or if rates drop in general.
+Once you fit the profile, you can often refinance into a new, non-physician loan that’s much more competitive.

-- 7+ Years (and ability to pay the HELOC off very quickly) – The Conventional 80/20.
-This typically provides the best deal if you can get the HELOC knocked out in a year or two.
+- 7+ Years (and ability to pay the HELOC off very quickly) – The Conventional 80/20 typically provides the best deal if you can get the home equity line of credit knocked out within a year or two.

-FYI, we didn’t include closing costs to simplify the math.
-We always suggest asking lenders to provide an estimate with as close to zero closing costs as possible, at least for starters, to help you compare apples to apples.
+To simplify the math, we didn’t include closing costs.
+We always suggest asking lenders to provide an estimate with as close to zero closing costs as possible – at least for starters.
+That way, compare apples to apples.
 It’s much easier to compare mortgages structured similarly from a cost standpoint.

 Should You Put Cash Down?

-So then what if you have some cash to put down or are considering waiting until you have the cash?
-Let’s compare the physician mortgage with the 20% down conventional mortgage.
-Once again, I’ll assume both are structured to wrap closing costs into the loan to make the math simpler.
-In an effort to compare apples to apples, I structured the 20% down conventional loan to have the exact same payments as the physician mortgage loan.
+What if you have some cash to put down or are considering waiting until you have the cash?
+In that case, you’ll be comparing the physician mortgage with the conventional 20% down mortgage.
+Once again, we’ll assume both are structured to wrap closing costs into the loan to make the math simpler.
+To give you a clear comparison, let’s structure the 20% down conventional loan to have the exact same payments as the physician mortgage loan.
 The only difference is the down payment and the interest rate.

 Option #1 – $100K down payment conventional loan